 These are the special off-the-beaten-track destinations on the route that make Stray stand out from the crowd.
 You can see them marked with a heart on the map because they're the places our travellers love.

 13 nights’ shared accommodation in a variety of comfortable hotels, hostels and guesthouses.
-Click 'Select Upgrade' to upgrade to a twin or single room.
+If you hop off, you can pay locally for any additional nights.

 11 breakfasts included.

-- My Lai Memorial entrance fees, near Hoi An
+Visit the My Lai Memorial near Hoi An.

 Dong - Freestyle Tour